Saltkatt/ProjectPhoneBook/README.md

 ````
 git clone https://github.com/blixtr/ProjectPhoneBook.git/
 ````
+You can also download a zip-file with all the files and unzip the downloaded file in whatever folder you'd like.

 This will create a folder named ProjectPhoneBook with all necessary files.
 Enter the folder, compile and package the program.